 Who wins this round?

 You say I have to pick one.
-Then I choose SEMRush because of its wonderful Keyword Magic tool.
+Then I chose SEMRush because of its wonderful Keyword Magic tool.

-It’s the one tool to find unlimited keyword ideas, and those than even a new blog can rank for.
+It’s the one tool to find unlimited keyword ideas, and those that even a new blog can rank for.